zeropsio/zParser/README.md

 </details>

+---

 ### Spaces

-In static strings, all leading/trailing spaces between `<` and first occurrence of `|` or `>` (whichever occurs first) are printed out/used in modifier (e.g. sha hash), contrary to functions, which have all trailing spaces (between parameters and modifiers) trimmed.
+In static strings, all leading/trailing spaces between `<` and first occurrence of `|` or `>` (whichever occurs first) are preserved, contrary to functions, which have all trailing spaces (between parameters and modifiers) trimmed.

 <details>
 <summary>Example</summary>